Tush Push: Officiating difficulties

 During a Week 2 matchup between the Eagles and the Kansas City Chiefs in 2025, the NFL said that the officials missed a false start call on at least one occasion when the Eagles ran the Tush Push.
 As a result, the league office announced that it would instruct its referees to tightly scrutinize any future instance of the play.
 Negative criticism further arose the next week during the Eagles' narrow victory over the Los Angeles Rams, with two false starts being missed when the Eagles ran it; controversy continued as the New Orleans Saints attempted to utilize the same play against the Seattle Seahawks, only to receive a false start penalty under similar circumstances that were not recognized by officials during the game in Philadelphia earlier that day.
-Vincent acknowledged the continued difficulty in officiating the play, citing the line judges having trouble gauging the actions in the neutral zone when the offensive linemen tightly line up around it.
+Vincent acknowledged the continued difficulty in officiating the play, citing the line judge and down judge having trouble gauging the actions in the neutral zone when the offensive linemen tightly line up around it.

 Additional officiating controversy occurred during Week 8 of the 2025 season against the New York Giants.
 During a fourth-and-1 play in the second quarter, Giants outside linebacker Kayvon Thibodeaux had stripped the ball from Hurts when the Eagles attempted the Tush Push.
 However, the officials ruled that Hurts' forward progress had been stopped before the fumble occurred, making the turnover unable to be reviewed.
 Giants head coach Brian Daboll attempted to challenge the first down but lost the appeal.
+Despite this, officiating scrutiny increased; the Eagles were flagged twice during a Week 16 matchup against the Washington Commanders when attempting the play.

+NFL ban proposals

+Green Bay Packers president Mark Murphy led the attempts to ban the Tush Push in the NFL.

+In February 2025, the Packers submitted a proposal to the NFL's competition committee to ban the Tush Push, with the play being a topic of discussion at the Annual League Meeting in March.
+The proposal was presented and authored by Packers president Mark Murphy, who cited player safety concerns as his main reason for attempting to ban the play.
+Sirianni spoke against the ban proposal, calling it "a little unfair" to target the play merely for the fact that it was highly successful for Philadelphia, and added that the team had worked tirelessly to perfect it.
+Other teams opposed banning, as some had begun experimenting with the play themselves.
+On April 1, 2025, the league declined to hold a formal vote on the Packers' proposed ban after an informal poll showed the teams to be evenly divided on the issue, short of the 3/4 majority that would have been needed to implement the ban.